ploomber/ci/README.md

 Output from one task is passed to the next one by injecting a cell with parameters at runtime.
 Pipeline execution and parameter resolution is powered by our package [Ploomber](https://github.com/ploomber/ploomber).
 To know how parameters are passed between notebooks, [click here](https://ploomber.readthedocs.io/en/stable/guide/param-resolution.html#Parameter-resolution-in-NotebookRunner).

-Note: you have to make sure that any folder used for output already exists, you can include a `prepare.sh` script in your repo to ensure this:
+Note: You have to make sure that any folder used for output already exists, you can include a `prepare.sh` script in your repo to ensure this:

 ```bash
 # prepare.sh